bcgov/NotifyBC/docs/docs/api/overview.md

 # API Overview

-_NotifyBC_'s core function is implemented by two [LoopBack models](https://loopback.io/doc/en/lb4/Model.html) - subscription and notification.
-Other models - configuration, administrator and bounces, are for administrative purposes.
-A LoopBack model determines the underlying database schema and the API.
+_NotifyBC_'s core function is implemented by two models - subscription and notification.
+Other models - configuration, administrator and bounces etc, are for administrative purposes.
+A model determines the underlying database schema and the API.
-The APIs displayed in the web console (by default <a href="http://localhost:3000" target="_blank">http://localhost:3000</a>) and API explorer are also grouped by the LoopBack models.
-Click on a LoopBack model in API explorer, say notification, to explore the operations on that model.
+The APIs displayed in the web console (by default <a href="http://localhost:3000" target="_blank">http://localhost:3000</a>) and API explorer are also grouped by models.
+Click on a model in API explorer, say notification, to explore the operations on that model.
 Model specific APIs are available here:

 - [Subscription](../api-subscription)
 - [Notification](../api-notification)